-5.9 CONTEXTUAL SAFEGUARDING CONCERNS
+CONTEXTUAL SAFEGUARDING CONCERNS

 RGS has students from age 7 to age 18, from a variety of backgrounds and experiences.
-Geographically, our catchment covers a very large area, with many students living in the urban areas of the Tyneside conurbation, but also in settlements across rural Northumberland and Durham.
+Geographically, our catchment covers a large area, with many students living in the urban areas of the Tyneside conurbation, but also in settlements across rural Northumberland and Durham.
 It is important that we maintain relationships with the relevant local safeguarding teams, such as the police or local safeguarding hubs, to keep abreast of local safeguarding concerns that may put our students at risk.
 We also recognize that being an academically selective, fee-paying school, can present specific contextual safeguarding concerns.
 For example, the demographic of our parents may mean that we have a greater proportion of students who may have access to a higher than average amount of disposable income, or may be at home without supervision at times when their parents are working.
 We may also have a higher proportion of students under high levels of pressure and expectation from their parents, which may have an impact on student mental health.
+We also have a large catchment area, with children travelling to school using a variety of means.
+We have a diverse socio-economic and racial demographic.